-Which Speaker Wire to Choose?
-Part 1: wire for connecting an audio source with an amplifier
+How to choose Speaker Wire to connect an audio source with an amplifier

 Many manufacturers make their speaker wires very thin for the sake of overall economy and style.
 Note that for the cables discussed in today's post this is of lesser importance since the electrical currents passing through a speaker wire are very small and so the wire you decide to go for does not have to be very thick.

 The material and quality of the shielding are of greater importance.

 Also note that some manufacturers make their speaker wires visually thick simply to make that product stand out from the crowd.
 It is done with the hope of creating an impression of robustness, but -- in reality -- such cables often have inside them thin, cheap wires that are simply covered with a thick layer of rubber coating.

 Unfortunately, you can only check this by cutting the actual speaker wire to check what it has under the hood.
 Luckily, more established speaker wire brands do not allow themselves such a profanity.

 Undoubtedly, copper cables are the leader in the cable market.
 Copper wires have greater conductivity, corrosion resistance and durability.